werto87/game_01_client/README.md

 - Configure cmake 'emcmake cmake .. -DCMAKE_BUILD_TYPE=Debug'
 - Build Modern Durak Client 'cmake --build .'
 ## How to run Modern Durak Client
+### Prerequisite
+You should have a Modern Durak Server running at localhost:55555
+### Run Modern Durak Client
 You need to run projects.html in the build folder with something which can run WebAssembly.
 Tested way of running Modern Durak Client:
 - Change into bin 'cd bin'